Written By: JustBoilers.com Experts | Last Updated: May 2022

 However, if yours runs on oil you need a technician approved by OFTEC, the oil and renewable heating technologies association.
 Whereas if you are using coal, wood or other biofuel you should contact a specialist with national HETAS registration.

-Fair Enough – What Does It Cost and How Do I Pay?
+How Much does a Boiler Service Cost and How Do I Pay?

 - Take out a boiler cover contract that includes annual servicing